 The main takeaway for HIPAA compliance is that any company or individual that comes into contact with PHI must enact and enforce appropriate policies, procedures and safeguards to protect data.
 HIPAA violations occur when there has been a failure to enact and enforce appropriate policies, procedures and safeguards, even when PHI has not been disclosed to or accessed by an unauthorized individual.

 Violations of HIPAA often result from the following:

 Some HIPAA violations are accidental offences – for example, leaving a document containing PHI on a desk in clear view of anyone passing by.
-However, OCR does not consider ignorance an adequate excuse for HIPAA violations; and, although OCR may refrain from imposing a significant financial penalty on a Covered Entity for an accidental offence if the offence has not resulted in the unauthorized disclosure of PHI, it is likely a course of “corrective action” will be required.
+However, OCR does not consider ignorance an adequate excuse for HIPAA violations; and, although OCR may refrain from imposing a significant financial penalty on a Covered Entity for an accidental offence if the violation has not resulted in the unauthorized disclosure of PHI, it is likely that a course of “corrective action” will be required.